 "My own mum is a couple of hours away, but she has her own business six days a week so as much as she would be more than willing to help, she's just not in a position to be able to help.
-And my [partner's] parents... [are] a good four or five hours away.
-So in terms of family that we could rely on, who would happily help, they're just not close enough to be able to do that."
-Mary, RN, officer, dual-serving, 4 months, prev. exp.
+And my [partner's] parents ... [are] a good four or five hours away.
+So, in terms of family that we could rely on, who would happily help, they're just not close enough to be able to do that."

-"... the best way to put it is [family]'ll be there for [child], but they won't be there for me... if [child] needed something they'd be far more accommodating for [them] then it would be for me needing perhaps like a break... taking time out for myself... they don't really have much comprehension of what [military life is] like... [its's] that massive cliché of 'Oh you knew what you were marrying'.
+"... the best way to put it is [family]'ll be there for [child], but they won't be there for me ... if [child] needed something they'd be far more accommodating for [them] then it would be for me needing perhaps like a break ... taking time out for myself ... they don't really have much comprehension of what [military] life is like ... [it's] that massive cliché of 'Oh you knew what you were marrying'.
 Well yes, but that doesn't always mean that you can cope with the daily emotional or mental or whatever kind of struggles that you may face."

-Vicki, RN, officer, 16 months c.
+c.
 Accessing social support